entelecheia/lecture/book/lectures/mlops/dotfiles/pass.md

 ## Helper Scripts

 There are a few helper scripts that can be used to make `pass` and `passage` more convenient to use.
-These scripts are instaleed in the process of setting up `dotfiles` and can be found in the `.local/bin` directory.
+These scripts are installed in the process of setting up `dotfiles` and can be found in the `.local/bin` directory.

 ### `pass-clone`